-We are Notting Hill Media Limited, a limited liability company registered in England with company number 3937009, registered office at Park House, 206-208 Latimer Road, London W10 6QY, UK (“We” and “Us”).
+We are Notting Hill Media Limited, a limited liability company registered in England with company number 3937009, registered office at Broadway Studios, 20 Hammersmith Broadway, London W6 7AF, UK (“We” and “Us”).
 We publish the following websites:

 (individually a “Website” or together the “Websites”).

 We are committed to protecting your privacy and the privacy of Your Information.
-We are required by the Data Protection Act 1998, to be replaced by the Data Protection Act 2018 (when in force) and GDPR (General Data Protection Regulations) which come into force in the UK and throughout the EU from 25 May 2018 (the “Act”) to follow strict procedures to protect personal data.
+We are required by the Data Protection Act 2018 and GDPR (General Data Protection Regulations) which came into force in the UK and, in the case of GDPR, throughout the EU from 25 May 2018 (the “Act”) to follow strict procedures to protect personal data.
 For your protection, we are registered under the Act and have given all the appropriate notifications to the Information Commissioner.

 You can unsubscribe at any time via the unsubscribe link at the bottom of marketing emails we send you.
 You can also change and update your email preferences via the link in the emails we send you (see How to Contact us above).

 When you register with Us on one or more of our Websites, or when you contact Us with a query you provide us with the following personal information:

 We use this personal information about you for the purposes listed in the section below headed What do We do with Your information?

 The Website makes message boards, blogs, and other such user generated content facilities available to users of the Website and registered users can provide content for and participate in these facilities.
 Any information that you disclose in these areas of our Website becomes public information and you should always be careful when deciding to disclose your personal information.
 For more information and the applicable terms, please click on the US Website Terms and Conditions for www.securityinformed.com and for all other Websites click on Website Terms and Conditions and in both cases see our House Rules.